AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 Take a a little break, since the installation might take a few minutes.

-If running on Windows 11, the Ubuntu distro has been installed by default.
-Create Linux username and password and you are good to go.
+If running on Windows 11, the Ubuntu distro should be installed by default.
+If so create a Linux username and password.
+That's it.

 For Windows 10 users proceed with the Distro installation as following.